GO-ROCHE-COLLAB/Roche_CV_mapping/mapping_tables/results/results_summary.md

 * Notes: Can't run mapping until code modified to allow sub arbitrary class expressions.
 * Results: N/A Job not run.
 Specification marked as preliminary or missing.

-#### infectious RCV_000197
-* Notes: Don't undertand the intent.
-* Results: N/A Job not run.
-Specification marked as preliminary or missing.

 #### bone marrow RCV_000089
 * Key class: [bone marrow development](http://www.ebi.ac.uk/ontology-lookup/?termId=GO:0048539)
 * Pattern: [is_a_OR_part_of_OR_regulates](../../patterns/is_a_OR_part_of_OR_regulates.md)